← Back to research

 Key takeaways

-• Unique Computer Use support enables Linux, Windows, and macOS desktop automation
+• Unique Computer Use support enables Linux, Windows, macOS, and Android automation

-• Open-source with self-hosting option and SOC2/HIPAA/GDPR compliance
+• Open-source (AGPL-3.0) with self-hosting option and SOC2/HIPAA/GDPR compliance

 FAQ